Numerical method for approximately optimal solutions of two-stage distributionally robust optimization with marginal constraints: Model for two-stage DRO problems with marginal constraints

 \subsection{Examples}

-The model for two-stage DRO problems with marginal constraints introduced in Section~\ref{ssec:settings} covers a wide range of decision problems in practice.
-In this subsection, we discuss in detail three examples of the model which are prominent decision problems in operations research.
-There are many other problems that can be covered by our model, including but not limited to: the newsvendor problem \citep{shapiro2009lectures, wang2016likelihood, wiesemann2014distributionally}, lot sizing on a network \citep{bertsimas2016duality, xu2018copositive}, and resource allocation in a temporal network \citep{wiesemann2012robust}.
+The model for two-stage DRO problems with marginal constraints introduced in Setting~\ref{sett:dro} covers a wide range of prominent decision problems in operations research, including but not limited to: task scheduling \citep{chen2018distributionally}, multi-product assembly \citep{atan2017assemble}, supply chain network design \citep{atamturk2007two, cheng2018two, matthews2019designing}, the newsvendor problem \citep{shapiro2009lectures, wang2016likelihood, wiesemann2014distributionally}, lot sizing on a network \citep{bertsimas2016duality, xu2018copositive}, and resource allocation in a temporal network~\citep{wiesemann2012robust}.
+In the following, we discuss in detail three examples of the model: task scheduling, multi-product assembly, and supply chain network design with edge failure.